Shareable Configs

 }

-LintHTML has a shared config you can use, linthtml-config-recommended
+LintHTML has a recommended configuration you can used by installing the shared config linthtml-config-recommended

 npm scoped modules